michmattera/star-wars-quiz/TESTING.md

 </details>

 <details>
-<summary> Instruction : Tested when clicked button for instruction modal will open and display instruction , closing instruction clicking the close button.</summary>
+<summary> Instruction: Tested when clicked button for instruction modal will open and display instruction, closing instruction clicking the close button.</summary>

 ![Instruction](assets/testing-files/instruction.gif)

 </details>

-Leaderboard : Tested if button when clicked will open modal with two different lists and will display correctly username and score after save it in local storage:
+Leaderboard: Tested if the button when clicked will open a modal with two different lists and will display correctly username and score after saving it in local storage:

 <details>
-<summary> Leaderboard when inserting username - save - play light game - save score -clicking leaderboard light to see displayed the score with username</summary>
+<summary> Leaderboard when inserting username - save - play the light game - save score -clicking leaderboard light to see displayed the score with username</summary>

 ![Leaderboard](assets/testing-files/leaderboard-light.gif)

 </details>

 <details>
-<summary> Leaderboard when inserting username - save - play dark game - save score -clicking leaderboard dark to see displayed the score with username</summary>
+<summary> Leaderboard when inserting username - save - play the dark game - save score -clicking leaderboard dark to see displayed the score with username</summary>

 ![Leaderboard](assets/testing-files/leaderboard-dark.gif)

 </details>

 <details>
-<summary> Username : Tested if when clicked on username open modal, if clicked save button was disabled if input was empty and not disabled if not empty.
+<summary> Username: Tested if when clicked on username open modal, if clicked save button was disabled if the input was empty and not disabled if not empty.
 In addition clicking the save button will close the window as well.</summary>

 ![Username](assets/testing-files/username.gif)